ESA simulation of humankind's expansion across the stars

 Next there is the possibility of detecting signs of life in the atmosphere of an exoplanet, perhaps a tell-tale signature in its atmosphere.

 And last, there is the work of Seti itself - which hunts the sky for signs of a signal from a distant intelligent race.
-He also explained that he thought the first intelligent aliens we encounter might not be biological, but rather a form of artificial intelligence.

 The point is that, going from inventing radios to inventing thinking machines is very short - a few centuries at most.